 In this series of posts, we’re talking about something that affects a lot of businesses, small and large: the risks associated with firing an employee.
 If a firing isn’t handled the right way, it can ultimately mean huge financial or legal ramifications for a business.
 Despite the pitfalls that can come with firing employees, it’s not an area a lot of organizations focus on regarding training or preparing.
 This series of articles covers recent news stories related to high-profile firing, the risks of firing employees, legal considerations to keep in mind, and how to train employees on proper protocols.

-A lot is happening in the news right now when it comes to employees being fired.
-Much of that is coming from the federal government.
-A most recent example is Andrew McCabe, who served as the FBI deputy director.
+A lot has happened in the news when it comes to employees being fired.
+From the federal government to private corporations, it seems folks are getting the boat right and left.
+Remember the story of Andrew McCabe, who served as the FBI deputy director?
 McCabe was fired by former Attorney General Jeff Sessions.
 McCabe hoped to retire, which would have allowed him to receive his pension and other benefits.
 Since he wasn’t able to retire and was instead fired, that is off the table for now.

 The reason for the firing, according to Attorney General Sessions was because McCabe reportedly was dishonest when speaking under oath.
 According to a statement about the firing, the FBI expects all employees to be held to the utmost standards of honesty and accountability.